HKUST-CSIT5970-25S/assignment-1-Lemonxiao7/README.md

     | Oregon - Oregon           |        9160        |     min/avg/max/mdev = 0.098/0.107/0.116/0.006     |

     > Region: US East (N. Virginia), US West (Oregon).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 All instances are `c5.large`.
 Note: Use public IP address when using iPerf within the same region.
+    > **Answer and analyze:**
     > Cross-region connection (e.g., N. Virginia - Oregon) has much worse network performance, with a TCP bandwidth of only 33 Mbps and a high RTT of around 59.8 ms. This indicates that data transmission between different regions is limited in bandwidth and experiences higher latency.
     > Same-region connections (e.g., N. Virginia - N. Virginia and Oregon - Oregon) offer much higher TCP bandwidth and lower RTT, indicating very efficient network communication within the same region.